dneha1210/ConUhackWinner25/README.md

 ### 4. CSV File

 Ensure that the CSV file is located in the Scripts folder in your project directory.
 The code will use this file for processing.
+Code is located at .venv/Scripts/DRWConUHack.py .

 ### 5. Run the Project